 Terry is a professional director, actor, writer and educator with a notable record of achievement over the past forty years.
 He has performed professionally on the Globe Theatre stage in London, and has acted and directed at numerous regional theatres across the country, including McCarter Theatre, the Pennsylvania Shakespeare Festival, Stage/West and TheatreVirgina, where he served for 13 seasons and was as the most successful Artistic Director in that theatre's 50 year history.
 For four years he was Artistic Director at Porthouse Theatre here in Northeast Ohio, presiding over record-breaking seasons that garnered significant critical praise as well.
 He resigned his position there to be able to pursue his passion for Shakespeare as one of the two founding Artistic Directors of the Ohio Shakespeare Festival.
 Read more.

-Tess was a founding company member with OSF at age 14, playing the unforgettable Shakespearean role of Third-Musician-from-the-Left.
-Throughout the following 16 years, her love for the company grew into a lifetime passion.
-OSF audiences might remember her as: Viola, Juliet, Cordelia, Maid Marian, Rosaline, Imogen, among others.
+Tess "likes this place and willing would waste my time in it."
+OSF audiences might remember her as: Ariel, Viola, Juliet, Cordelia, Maid Marian, Rosaline, Imogen, among others.
 She has been directing the Greenshows at Stan Hywet Hall and Gardens for almost a decade.
 She's also begun to direct for the OSF mainstage (The Complete Works of WIlliam Shakespeare (abdridged) and the remounted production of Robin Hood: An Adventure, with Music).
+She is so excited to play d'Artagnan in our next Family Theatre show this fall: The Three Musketeers, And Adventure, with Music.
 She is beyond grateful for you, this theatre, Shakespeare, and her Smallville.

 Jim has been an OSF company member for 11 seasons, appearing in Macbeth, Much Ado About Nothing, Henry IV, Part One, Cymbeline, Richard III, King Lear, The Taming of the Shrew, As You Like It, Hamlet, and Othello.
 His resume also includes roles in Four Dogs and a Bone, Uncle Vanya, August: Osage County, Custer, The Real Thing, The Odd Couple, and The Lion in Winter.
 Jim has directed The Man Who Came to Dinner, Italian American Reconciliation, Love!
 Valour!
 Compassion!, Someone Who’ll Watch Over Me, Who’s Afraid of Virginia Woolf?, Proof, Cat on a Hot Tin Roof, Art, and Betrayal.
 He holds a BFA in Theatre from Otterbein, where he met his wife, Elaine, and, where their daughter, Emelie, is a freshman.